PhillipUg/movie-scraper/README.md

-# movie-scraper
+# Movie Scraper
-A simple Movie and Series scraper developed with Ruby.
+A simple Movies and Series scraper developed with Ruby.

 <!--
 *** Thanks for checking out this README Template.
 If you have a suggestion that would